+Part V

-Part V ICCAT Scheme of Joint International Inspection
+ICCAT Scheme of Joint International Inspection

-- 97. In the framework of the Multi-annual Management Plan for Bluefin Tuna, each CPC agrees, in accordance with Article IX, paragraph 3, of the ICCAT Convention, to apply the ICCAT Scheme of Joint International Inspection adopted during its Fourth Regular Meeting, held in November 1975 in Madrid, as modified in Annex 7. - 98.
-The Scheme referred to in paragraph 97 shall apply until ICCAT adopts a monitoring, control and surveillance scheme which will include an ICCAT scheme for joint international inspection, based on the results of the Integrated Monitoring Measures Working Group, established by the Resolution by ICCAT for Integrated Monitoring Measures [Res.
-00-20]. - 99.
-When at any time, more than 15 fishing vessels of anyone CPC are engaged in bluefin tuna fishing activities in the Convention area, the CPC shall, during that time have an inspection vessel in the Convention area, or shall cooperate with another CPC to jointly operate an inspection vessel.
+- 103. In the framework of the Multi-annual Management Plan for Bluefin Tuna, each CPC agrees, in accordance with Article IX, paragraph 3, of the ICCAT Convention, to apply the ICCAT Scheme of Joint International Inspection adopted during its 4th Regular Meeting, held in November 1975 in Madrid, as modified in Annex 7. - 104.
+The Scheme referred to in paragraph 103 shall apply until ICCAT adopts a monitoring, control and surveillance scheme which will include an ICCAT scheme for joint international inspection, based on the results of the Integrated Monitoring Measures Working Group, established by the Resolution by ICCAT for Integrated Monitoring Measures [Res.
+00-20]. - 105.
+When at any time, more than 15 fishing vessels of any one CPC are engaged in bluefin tuna fishing activities in the Convention area, the CPC shall, on the basis of risk assessment have an inspection vessel in the Convention area, or shall cooperate with another CPC to jointly operate an inspection vessel.
+If a CPC does not deploy its inspection vessel or conducting joint operations, the CPC shall report the result of the risk assessment and its alternative measures in its inspection plan referred to in paragraph 12. - 106.
+In the cases when enforcement measures need to be taken as a result of an inspection, the enforcement powers of the flag CPC inspectors of the fishing vessel, farm or trap subject to inspection shall always prevail on their territory, their jurisdictional waters and/or on board of their inspection platform.